top of page

 Abortion and Mental Health

 "Having a medical abortion is a major decision with emotional and psychological consequences.
 If you're considering this procedure, make sure you understand what it entails, side effects, possible risks, complications and alternatives."
-(Mayo Clinic)
+(Mayo Clinic, June 8, 2023)

 While emotional responses to abortion can vary widely among individuals, and while relief is also noted among the positive emotions after abortion, the emotional risks our guests state they have experienced that are associated with abortion include: